RenaudAbaj/RenaudAbaj.github.io/howtodqx/switch.md

 # Creating a Japanese Nintendo account

+>If you live in a country where the IP block is on, don't connect to a VPN right now as it's not needed for the first steps.
+You will be asked to connect to a VPN later.

 >If you already have a Japanese Nintendo account you can safely go to [the next step](switch?id=add-a-new-user-to-the-switch).

 >If you already have a user linked with a Japanese account on your Switch, you can directly  [download Dragon Quest X](switch?id=downloading-dragon-quest-x).